 What if I no longer wish to take Vivitrol?
 Can I stop or switch to a different medication?

 When you receive a Vivitrol injection, the medication will stay active in your body for one full month.
 Since this medication is extended-release, which means you cannot simply stop or switch to another medication without speaking to a medical professional first.
 If you take this medication but would like to switch to another, it is best for you to speak with your treatment provider to talk about your treatment options.

 What is the cost for Vivitrol treatment?

-At Discovery House Comprehensive Treatment Centers of Utah, the cost of Vivitrol treatment can vary depending on a number of things, including the services that you obtain in addition to this medication.
+At Utah Comprehensive Treatment Centers, the cost of Vivitrol treatment can vary depending on a number of things, including the services that you obtain in addition to this medication.
 To learn more about what you might pay for treatment, contact one of our intake experts today.